See a list of Cosmetology Programs by Clicking Here!

 Highest Paying States in Cosmetology

 - American Association of Cosmetology Schools

 - National-Interstate Council of State Boards of Cosmetology

 - Professional Beauty Association

-For those interested in a career in cosmetologist, you may also want to consider a career as a barber, esthetician, nail technician, or salon manager.
+For those interested in a career as a cosmetologist, you may also want to consider a career as a barber, esthetician, nail technician, or salon manager.
 For additional information, check out the Complete Guide to a Career in Cosmetology on our blog.